Jovan Nenad

 Jovan Nenad is attributed by Serbian historians as the founder of Vojvodina and the leader of the last independent Serbian state before the Ottoman conquest.

 Origin

-An ethnic Serb, he was born ca. 1492 in Lipova near the Mureş River in northern Banat (present-day Romania).
+An ethnic Serb, he was born c.
+1492 in Lipova near the Mureș River in northern Banat (present-day Romania).
 Other facts about his origins are uncertain; he himself claimed to be "a descendant of Serbian and Byzantine rulers", although other contemporaries thought that he was a descendant of the Serbian despots or that he was a man of low rank.
 He was of medium height, slender, and highly moral and pious.
 His contemporaries called him "the Black Man" because of a strange birthmark which many considered a divine mark: "he had a dark stripe, one finger wide, starting at the right temple of his head and running in a straight line over his body down to his right foot".